We still have a longer than usual wait for initial assessments following the impacts of Covid-19. We are working as quickly as we can to see children.

 Before you refer:

-School staff please:
+School and nursery staff please:

-- check this document see whether a referral is needed at this stage: Schools referral guidance
+- check this document see whether a referral is needed at this stage: Schools referral guidance.

 - ensure that you can actively support any SLT intervention and/or advice that we may give.